ISENBECK66/X-NetMed/README.md

 ---
 ### Dataset:
 ####
-The *dataset* that is been used for train our model come from *Keggle* and contains almost 6000 x-ray images splitted in *NORMAL* and *PNEUMONIA* classes.
+The *dataset* that is been used for train our model come from *Keggle* and contains ~ 6000 x-ray images, splitted in *NORMAL* and *PNEUMONIA* classes.
 Here you can find all the information that you need about the dataset :
 [https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia]
 ####